-Nicko McBrain is the oldest member of Iron Maiden.
-Now 65, the drummer joined the band in 1982.
+Nicko McBrain is the oldest member of Iron Maiden, the band he joined in 1982.
 “More than half my life I’ve been with Iron Maiden,” he laughs.
 “It’s part of my sinew.”

 That booming laugh is emblematic of a larger-than-life persona common among rock drummers.
 On this level, he is, along with Bruce Dickinson, the biggest personality in Iron Maiden.
 There is, though, a complexity to McBrain.
 In 1999, he converted to Christianity following an experience he described as “a calling”.
 He refers to his faith as a private matter, and sees no conflict between this and his life as a rock star.
 He says that he gave up smoking dope – “wonga”, as he calls it – in 1986.
 But only now is he seriously considering giving up alcohol as the rigours of touring harden with age.

 He calls from his home in Florida, near Fort Lauderdale, where he has lived for more than 20 years with his second wife, Rebecca.
 Unchanged by all those years in America is his blunt working-class London accent.